MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/add-users/add-an-administrator-to-the-portal.md

 In this topic, you will learn simple steps to add Global Administrator to the portal.

-1. On the  Microsoft Community Training portal, after login [**switch to administrator view**](../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal).
+1. On the  Community Training portal, after login [**switch to administrator view**](../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal).

 2. Select **Global Administrators** option under Users tab on the top-left of the page.